 - Physical therapy to help relieve the symptoms of neuropathy and manage pain.

 Diabetes can lead to foot complications, and controlling your blood sugar levels is the best way to prevent foot complications.
-You have a higher chance of getting diabetic neuropathy if you are not managing your diabetes well, so it's important to take care of yourself!
+You have a higher chance of getting diabetic neuropathy if you are not managing your diabetes well, so it's essential to take care of yourself!

 Conclusion